cohen3/DOOM-GPT/README.md

 4) Stream inputs to the LLM to render the game in real time
 5) Ignore the actual output, who cares about the text? we only care about the internals.

-This is a DS \ AI approach, I did not implement any game logic or graphics geometry due to lack of knowledge and uncertainty about hypothesis weather or not internal activations are locally correlated or can act as an environment.
+This is a DS \ AI approach, I did not implement any game logic or graphics geometry due to lack of knowledge and uncertainty about hypothesis whether internal activations are locally correlated or can act as an environment.

 ```text
 real ViZDoom frame